Book 16

 A) Answer these questions:

-3. What did he tell the young soldiers to do then?
+3. What warning did he give the new soldiers?

 B) Which words in the story mean the opposite of: